 Below are third parties that place tracking technologies on our site:

 Microsoft Ads Universal Event Tracking: used to collect anonymous information about user behavior when originating from a Bing browser search or advertisement, which helps us determine the effectiveness of our online campaigns.
 You can opt out of Microsoft Ads Optimization here.

 DoubleClick: we use DoubleClick, associated with Google, to track how you use our website.
 This helps us target ads to you on other websites you visit.
 More information on opting out of DoubleClick tracking technologies can be found here.

 Facebook Pixel: Facebook pixel is used to help analyze how visitors from that platform interact with our website and to target relevant ads to you on Facebook.
-You can opt out of these tracking technologies on our website by clicking Deny on our cookie notice banner.
 Information for updating your Facebook Ads settings can also be found here.